kiuby88/windowing-textio/README.md

 Maybe, finding log traces to check that data are missing is not the easyest way.<br /> Then, I added a second `TypeWriter` to write the file names as other files in the folder `files-after-window`. <br />

-As result, file names in `emitted-files` and `files-after-distinct` **should be the same**.
+As result, file names in `emitted-files` and `files-after-window` **should be the same**.
 But in following picture you can see they are not, because files are discarded:

 ![image](https://i.ibb.co/RQd78yS/dataloss.png)